Economics, Banking and Finance MScStudy level: Postgraduate

-Technical competence is an intrinsic requirement of a career in the financial industry, which is why we’ve embedded technological elements into every module.
-You’ll receive exposure to widely used financial analysis software, including R, Python, Bloomberg Terminals, and S&P Capital IQ.
+Technical competence is an intrinsic requirement for a career in the financial industry, which is why we’ve embedded technological elements into every module.
+You’ll receive exposure to widely used financial analysis software, including Bloomberg Terminals, and S&P Capital IQ.

 - Real-world experience

-This course offers internship opportunities2 in different aspects of economics, banking, and finance, with companies in industries attractive to students and with whom the university has existing relationships.
+This course offers internship opportunities2 in different aspects of economics, banking, and finance, with companies in industries attractive to students.
 You may decide to apply for our Economics, Banking and Finance MSc course with Extended Professional Practice.
 This is an 18-month option and is aimed at individuals who are looking to attain a deeper understanding of business in a very practical way.
 You are expected to spend twenty-two weeks at one (or more) work setting(s) and will have the opportunity to apply theory to practice.
-Find out more about our Extended Professional Practice study option.
+Find out more about our Extended Professional Practice study option. (additional fees apply).

 - Prepare for your future

 You’ll have opportunities to mix with employers and to build your CV.
 Should you wish to start your own business, we offer business start-up advice and support through our Enterprise Hub.

 Immerse yourself in Coventry University London’s global community and emerge as a talented, career-ready graduate with an international outlook.